TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Index.rst

 :ref:`Extbase models <extbase-model>`.
 Operations like creating, updating and deleting database entries are usually done from within a :ref:`Extbase repository <extbase-repository>` with methods provided by Extbase classes.
-However Doctrine DBAL can also be used from extensions that use, for example an :ref:`Extbase controller <extbase-controller>`.
+However, Doctrine DBAL can also be used by extensions that use, for example an :ref:`Extbase controller <extbase-controller>`.

 ..  toctree::